 A trove of free Reiki tips

 Do you need help with your Reiki communication?
 ReikiCentral blog to the rescue!
 I published weekly for 5.5 years, and have continued writing since then, but not weekly.
 That plus a busy teaching and event schedule adds up to a lot of Reiki communication, and I’m happy to share what I’ve learned.

-The Communicating Reiki category has at last count 122 articles to help you communicate Reiki and spirituality more credibly, in a way that is true to your practice.
+The Communicating Reiki category has more than 100 articles to help you communicate Reiki and spirituality more credibly, in a way that is true to your understanding and your particular practice.
 That’s important for both home practitioners and professionals.

 The response to your Reiki talk affects how you feel about yourself and your practice.
 Don’t you want to talk about something so important to you as your Reiki practice without stimulating much rolling-of-eyes?